Stakeholder Mapping Matrix in Stakeholder Management

 In addition to that, you will try to get the support of the most powerful stakeholders while managing your project.

 Note that stakeholder mapping should be a continuous process throughout the life cycle of a project.
 Therefore, the stakeholder matrix is a live document that should be kept updated.

 After the identification of stakeholders, you can create a stakeholders communications plan which facilitates your communications within the project.
 In this plan, you will create a list of stakeholders, their influence, power and what type of communications they would expect.
 Some of the stakeholders may prefer frequently face to face communications.
 Therefore you need to specify the frequency of communication.

 In this article, we discuss stakeholder mapping matrix and stakeholder analysis for successful stakeholder management.

 Note that you can not use the same strategy to manage all kind of stakeholders within a project.
 You need to develop various strategies to manage various types of stakeholders who have numerous needs and expectations.

+In this article, we discussed the definition of stakeholders and the importance of stakeholder mapping.
 If you want to add something or share your experiences related with stakeholders, you can do so through the comments section below.